 A quick guide to English apples

 Discoveries, worcester permains and collinas arrive while the summer holidays are still in full swing.
 Sweet, aromatic and joyfully juicy, these varieties do not store well, so munch as many as possible while you can.
-Egremont russets and cox’s orange pippins start in mid-September but are at their best for Apple Day, by which point the santana and topaz apples will also have appeared.
+Egremont russets and cox’s orange pippins start in mid-September but are at their best for Apple Day in October, by which point the santana and topaz apples will also have appeared.

 While all apples are at their best fresh from the tree, some later, hardier varieties like cox’s, russets, braeburns and galas can be squirrelled away in dark, cold, oxygen-depleted storage rooms for several months without spoiling, meaning you can feasibly buy them as late as next March, even April.
 More ephemeral pleasures can be found in those whose seasons are truly short-lived: apples like ashmead’s kernel, blenheim orange, krasava and beauty of bath.